 .

-TYPE 1-3: DE LOODS - TRANSFORMATIONS OF THE SHED INTO HOMES
+TYPE 1-3: DE LOODS - TRANSFORMATION OF THE SHED INTO HOMES

 Three out of the 5 homes built inside De Loods are shown here.
-They illustrate three different ways of organising the relation of home to location.
+They illustrate three different ways of organizing the relation of home to location.

 Alma’s, the earliest of the three homes, treats the shed-space as an ‘open site’ to build on - her house is a developed stage of the tented camp that was its inception.
 Unlike the other two examples, the ‘house-like’ part: its heated living/bed room, is not identical with a portion of the Shed itself, but is a box within the enclosure; the primary space of the shed is thus never conquered and digested as ‘home’.
 She prefers this ‘exterior’ solution, the contrast of sealed home and ‘open’ shed: (ALMA: “You couldn’t see the interesting things in De Loods under an ugly ceiling”).